This series of three entries features the ten days we just spent at

 2ND DAY RV TRIP NOTES: FORT STOCKTON →

-We left Fort Stockton on Monday morning, January 10, to drive the remaining 347 miles to
+We left Fort Stockton on Monday morning, January 10, to drive the remaining

 McKinney Falls.
 That took us about seven hours with several stops.
 We